-The exegetical worksheets (due on the scheduled workshop days) and the message thesis, outline, and introduction will be assessed prior to preaching in class.
+The exegetical worksheets (due one week before you preach) and the message thesis, outline, and introduction will be assessed prior to preaching in class.
+This helps ensure you are on a good preparation pace and will provide important feedback in advance of composing your sermon manuscript.
 Assessment will be based on criteria provided in Comm1 and reviewed at the start of this class.
+Late submissions will result in a grade penalty.